|Nutrition Facts (per serving)|

 This one pot spaghetti dinner includes extra water, which the pasta will absorb as it cooks.
 It's an easy one-pot dinner and makes a tasty and satisfying family meal.
-The fact that the spaghetti cooks in the same pot with the sauce mixture means that there are fewer pans and utensils and less cleanup, a welcome bonus when you have a busy schedule.
-And there's no need to drain the pasta!
+The fact that the spaghetti cooks in the same pot with the sauce mixture means that there are fewer pans and utensils and less cleanup, a welcome bonus when you have a busy schedule, and there's no need to drain the pasta!

 You can vary the ingredients to suit your taste.
 Add about 1/2 cup of chopped bell pepper to the pot along with the onion and garlic.
 Mushrooms are an excellent option as well.
-Or, if you're feeling a little sneaky, add a shredded carrot or small zucchini; the kids won't even notice the additional vegetables in the sauce.
+If you're feeling a little sneaky, add a shredded carrot or small zucchini; the kids won't even notice the additional vegetables in the sauce.
 And with plenty of veggies in the sauce, you could even omit the meat.

 For an extra-meaty sauce, use 1 to 1 1/2 pounds of ground beef.
 Italian sausage is a good alternative to the beef, or use part Italian sausage—removed from casings—and part ground beef.
 Ground turkey is another possibility if you prefer to limit your red meat.